-The annual salary of the CEO in his capacity as the CEO of Mazor USA will be US\$ 150,000 and he will be entitled to reimbursement of expenses in the amount of US\$ 8,334 per month.
+The annual salary of the CEO in his capacity as the CEO of Mazor USA will be US\$ 150 thousand and he will be entitled to reimbursement of expenses in the amount of US\$ 8.3 thousand per month.
 The CEO will also be entitled to an annual bonus in the amount of US\$ 80 thousand based on the achievement of targets that will be defined by the parties and be approved each year by the Company's Board of Directors ("the targets plan").
-After the receipt of an annual bonus, and subject to compliance with the targets plan, for as long as the CEO is entitled to an annual bonus according to the targets plan, any amount in excess of US\$ 80 thousand will be granted to the CEO by means of options in the Company of up to US\$ 40 thousand, so that the CEO will be entitled to a maximum annual bonus of US\$ 80 thousand in cash and US\$ 40 thousand in options.
+After the receipt of an annual bonus, and subject to compliance with the targets plan, for as long as the CEO is entitled to an annual bonus according to the targets plan, any amount in excess of US\$ 80 thousand will be granted to the CEO by means of options in the Company of up to US\$ 40 thousand, so that the CEO will be entitled to a maximum annual bonus of US\$ 80 thousand in cash and US\$ 40 thousand in options (see Note 26.D hereunder regarding options that were granted to the CEO as part of the annual bonus for 2010).
 In the event of the CEO ceasing to work as the CEO of Mazor USA (other than in the event of breach of trust), the CEO will be entitled to the compensation described above for an additional period of 4 months from the date he is no longer employed as the CEO of Mazor USA unless he had commenced working in another subsidiary or subsidiaries.